 The idea is not bad, but like all things it can be improved.
 And this is where nanotechnology comes in.
 Miguel Mayorga, CEO of Greenfluidics, described in an interview how their bio windows have been enhanced.

 The system is double-sided: on the one hand, the algae.
-On the other hand, water mixed with (recyclable) carbon nanoparticles which increase the thermal conductivity of the liquid.
-This translates into two possibilities: the heat can be captured and transformed into energy with a thermoelectric generator, or the algae can be harvested and transformed into biofuel for the building systems.
+On the other hand, water mixed with (recyclable) carbon nanoparticles that increase the thermal conductivity of the liquid.
+This translates into two possibilities: you can capture the heat and turn it into energy with a thermoelectric generator, or you can harvest the algae and turn it into biofuel for the building systems.

 Now all that remains is to give them a more captivating color (it will surprise you, but Greenfluidics was founded in 2018 and is working hard to give this very useful invention a "marketable" aesthetic as well.

 But I also have other questions